partic2/PxpRpc/documents/RpcMessageFrameFormat.md

 /* function:sequence.
 Requests with same sid(session&0xffffff00) ,
-which match the sessionMask, will be executed in sequence (executed after last queued request finished). , for version>=1.1.
+which match the sessionMask, will be executed in sequence (executed after last queued request finished). , since version 1.1.
 */
-struct buffer_request{
+struct sequence_request{
     struct{
         uint8_t opcode;  // 9
         uint8_t id1;
         uint16_t id2;
     } session;
-    //(SA:about session mask)
-    uint32_t sessionMask;
+    //(If 0xffffffff, all pending request will be discarded.SA:about session mask) uint32_t sessionMask;
 };
-//sequence has no response.
+struct sequence_response{
+    struct{
+        uint8_t opcode;  // 1
+        uint8_t id1;
+        uint16_t id2;
+    } session;  // MUST be the same as the value of "session" in request };

-//function:buffer. switch write buffer(enable or disable, depend on current status), for version>=1.1.
-This is optional function, server can do nothing for this request struct buffer_request{
+/* function:buffer. switch write buffer(enable or disable, depend on current status), and flush buffer if disabled. since version 1.1.
+This is optional function, server can do nothing for this request */ struct buffer_request{
     struct{
         uint8_t opcode;  // 10